-2003-2006 2WD And 4WD Navigator Air Strut To Coil Over Strut Conversion is the perfect solution to your air suspension problems.
-Designed to be very affordable, you can convert your air suspension to use standard shocks/struts and coil springs for less than the price of replacing one air strut.
+Convert Your Entire Air Suspension To A Passive Coil Spring Suspension.
+End Your Air Suspension Problems Forever...2003-2006 2WD And 4WD Navigator Air Strut To Coil Over Strut Conversion is the perfect solution to your air suspension problems.
+This is our most affordable kit for your vehicle, designed to convert the ENTIRE air suspension system to use passive struts and coil springs for LESS than the price of replacing just ONE Original Equipment air strut.

 Air Suspension Conversion Kit Includes

 These are the components and materials you can expect to find shipped with your new purchase.

 - 2 Complete, Pre-Assembled Front Coil Over Struts With Progressive Rate Springs

 - 2 Complete, Pre-Assembled Rear Coil Over Struts With Progressive Rate Springs

 - Detailed Instructions